Seaweed and Kelp:

 Seaweeds are so abundant and have so much potential they make the ocean look like a big bank (or jar) of macroalgae.
 And truth be told, they are an especially solid option to combat terms of food crisis in our globalized world.

 Why Is Seaweed Good for You?

-Vitamins, minerals, natural fats, carbohydrates, Omega 3 and Omega 6 acids are all part of the rich ingredients in algae, all of which are essential nutrients to the human body.
+Seaweed is composed of vitamins, minerals, natural fats, carbohydrates, Omega 3 and Omega 6 acids.
+All of these ingredients are a rich part of algae, and coincidentally, also known to be essential nutrients to the human body.

-On top of that, seaweeds also contain about 5-30% protein of their average dry weight, which makes it good as well for vegetarian and vegan diets.
-Furthermore, since seaweed is an overachiever, it is also rich in iodine, zinc, potassium, magnesium, calcium, selenium and phosphorus.
+On top of that, out of the average dry weight that seaweeds have, about 5-30% is protein, which makes it ideal especially for vegetarian and vegan diets.
+Seaweeds can contain not only iodine, zinc, potassium, but also magnesium, calcium, selenium and phosphorus.

-And where do algae get all these from?
-From the place everything began, the ocean.
+And from where do algae get all these?
+From the place where everything began, the ocean.

 Why Is Seaweed Called a Superfood?

 Furthermore, what is this superfood stuff anyway?